 At the beginning of each term of office, trustees will be offered information technology (IT) equipment, as described below, to assist in conducting official business of the board.
 The IT items will be offered according to the contracts and standards in place at the board for such items at the time of order and may include:

-- Computer or tablet with software

-- Printer

-- Office supplies, such as paper and toner cartridges, as needed.
+- Computer or tablet with software - Printer - Mobile device/phone for board Chair (including associated service costs for all board-related matters) - Office supplies, such as paper and toner cartridges, as needed.